-\paragraph{Hyperparameter Hierarchy Prediction} As depicted in Fig.~\ref{fig:hierarchy_pseudo}, different hyperparameters can be grouped, so we define the hyperparameter hierarchy assignment $\mathbf{M}^{s}$ to reflect this inherent nature.
-More details of such the assignment are in supplementary Sec.~1.
-Suppose, at the layer $l$~th, we minimize the $L_{2}$ norm of the difference between the predicted matching matrix $\mathbf{M}_{l}$ and ${\mathbf{M}_{l}}^{s}$.
+\Paragraph{Hyperparameter Hierarchy Prediction} Fig.~\ref{fig:hierarchy_pseudo} shows that different hyperparameters can be grouped, so we define the hyperparameter hierarchy assignment $\mathbf{M}^{s}$ to reflect this inherent nature.
+More details of such the assignment are in Supplementary Sec.~\ref{supp_sec:hyperparameter_introduce}.
+Suppose, at the $l$~th layer, we minimize the $L_{2}$ norm of the difference between the predicted matching matrix $\mathbf{M}_{l}$ and $\mathbf{M}_{l}^{s}$,